General FAQ Technical FAQ Authentication/Authorization FAQ

 Read latencies are expected to be less than 10 milliseconds for a 1 KB payload and write latencies are expected to be less than 15 milliseconds for a 1 KB payload.

-Yes, Oracle Autonomous NoSQL Database Cloud is fully ACID compliant for any data.
-Oracle Autonomous NoSQL Database Cloud also support eventually consistent reads for those applications that wish to trade off consistency for cost.
+Yes, Oracle NoSQL Database is fully ACID compliant for any data.
+Oracle NoSQL Database also supports eventually consistent reads for those applications that wish to trade off consistency for cost.

-Can I develop an Oracle Autonomous NoSQL Database Cloud application without purchasing the service?
+Can I develop an Oracle NoSQL Database application without purchasing the service?

 Yes.
 You can use the Oracle NoSQL Cloud Simulator, which is a free download from the Oracle Cloud Downloads page.
 However, you cannot run production level software with Oracle NoSQL Cloud Simulator and it is not scaleable.
 It can be downloaded as part of the Oracle NoSQL Cloud SDK located on the OTN Cloud Downloads page.